Skip to content

 2. 2

-Add Variable
+Add a Variable

-Click "Add Variable" and enter:
+Click "Add variable" and enter:

-• Key: Variable name (e.g., DATABASE_URL)
+• Key: Variable name (e.g. DATABASE_URL)

-• Value: Variable value
+• Value: The value for this variable

 Sproobo add environment variable form